AidanFront/Project_2/README.md

 ###How it works

 * Start page <br/>
-*Users can log in or create a new account.
+Users can log in or create a new account.
-Once logged in users will be redirected to the Homepage.*
+Once logged in users will be redirected to the Homepage._
 * Home page <br/>
 The home page will have a central news feed column of pictures that have been uploaded to 'PetPic'.
 A smaller side column will have a link and miniature thumbnails of the Users uploaded pictures.
 From here the user can
-⋅⋅* select pictures from the newsfeed to view the large orginal uploaded picture ⋅⋅* Go to the Users profile page
+ * Select pictures from the newsfeed to view the large orginal uploaded picture
+ * Go to the Users profile page
-⋅⋅* Log out.
+ * Log out.
 * Users Profile page <br/>
 This page will generate all the users pictures which can be enlraged for viewing, updating or deletion.
 From here the user can also upload more images.

-WireFrame:
+#Build process

+The intention was to build this application in Ruby on Rails, following a wireframe.

+###WireFrame:
 ![alt text](http://i.imgur.com/nKuA2tD.jpg?1)

 ###Models
-psql hosted tables.

 The site relies on two different tables.
+These table were created in psql (Postgress tables)

 ___User table___
 This is a table of all the user details and login information.
-The __User__ table has 3 columns. __Name__ , __email__ & __Password__.

  ID | Name     | Email          | Password
 --- | -------- | -------------- | ---------
  1  | John Doe | 'JD@madeup.com | Password

 ___Image table___
 This is a table of all the image details.
-The __Image__ table has 3 columns. __Name__ , __Url__ & __User ID__ which uploaded the image.
+At this stage picture are referenced through the a url and are not hosted directly by the site.

  Name   | Url   | User_ID
 ------- | ----- | --------
  Fluffy | imgur |  1

-###Cool tech/beens

-###Bootstrap
+###Tech experience, thoughts/reflection

+__Ruby on Rails__
+Amazing framework with so many useful parts.
+Takes abit to get used to MVC.

+* Authenticating passwords <br/>
+This was really interesting to actually use the secure password function in rails.
+* html.erb files <br/>
+Really cool to able to insert the view into a standard layout and incorporate ruby into the markup.
+* GEMS <br/>
+Almost a gem for everything.

+__Heroku__
+A bit of trouble shooting to get this hosted.
+If the App has not been loaded in a browser recently it takes quite a while to initially load.

+__Bootstrap__
-Bootstrap styling solutions was really helpful for buttons and was very helpfull for creating a grid layout for the home page.
+Using Bootstrap for quick styling solutions was really helpful for buttons and creating an effective grid layout.

-###Google fonts & Font Awesome
+__Google fonts & Font Awesome__
-Google fonts was helpfull for finding an approrpiate font for the application name.
-Very easy to link and apply.
+Google fonts was extremely convenient (also free) way to look through a lot of styles.
+Due to the extremely short build time for this project this was very helpful.
 I settled for Monofett.
-Font Awesome was great for finding usefull symbols.
+Font Awesome was great for finding a wide range of useful symbols.
 I have used the thumbs up/down symbols so user can rate images.
-This some far has been implemented in the GitHub version only.
+This some far has been implemented in the GitHub version only. (not on the heroku version)

-###Angrybits/Challenges & Lessons Learned

-##Whats next
-Project 3?
-BabyPic?
-FoodPic?